 - I don’t need to solve this immediately (…in most instances).

-2) Take a few deep breaths and ask yourself, “What message do I want my child to get from this interaction?”
+2) Take a few deep breaths and prayerfully ask, “What message do I want my child to get from this interaction?”
 Let the answer guide your response.

 3) If you’re still stumped, say, “I’m not quite ready to talk about this.
-Let me think about it and get back to you.”
+Let me think/pray about it and get back to you.”

 These simple steps will slow down the whole discipline effort so you can respond in an emotionally safe way.
 When you do, kids are much more likely to thoughtfully consider their own behavior instead of defending themselves.
 They might even learn some valuable life lessons in the process as you model thoughtful self-control and respect!

-Whatever small changes you make toward becoming and emotionally safe parent, celebrate!
+Whatever small changes you make toward becoming an emotionally safe parent, celebrate!
 Even a small positive change in your parenting is a big deal to your child.